Built-In Functions

 %XFOOT array expression Sum of the elements.

-[%YEARS](YEARS_Function.html) number The result is a date or timestamp value with the appropriate *number* of years added or subtracted.
+%YEARS number A date or timestamp value with the appropriate number of years added or subtracted.

 Encore RPG Language Reference